samblenny/markab-lab/repl2/README.md

 # Repl2

-You're looking at experimental work in progress that I'm using to explore ideas about how markabForth should behave.
+You're looking at experimental work in progress that I'm using to explore ideas about how the Markab VM and Markab programing language should behave.

 This is like a laboratory.
 Things you encounter here may change suddenly, or they may be stable for a long time.
 It just depends on how the work unfolds.